- Why study Land Economy at Christ's?

 What do our students think?

-Mati studies Land Economy here at Christ's College.
-He has written about his experiences in his student profile.
+Hannah and Mati study Land Economy here at Christ's College.
+They have written about their experiences in their student profiles.

 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you're applying from outside the UK, please read our international students section.